krzwierz79/jekyll-notes/about.md

 ### More Information

-I'm testing the waters with Jekyll...
+Here I'm testing the waters with Jekyll, [there](https://krzysiekwie.github.io/hugonotes/) I'm using less English and more Polish, with Hugo (looks like I might be moving on to Hugo or Gatsby soon and abandon this site)

 ### Contact me